How to buy and sell Netflix shares

 You can also take advantage of Netflix’s share price movements with derivatives such as CFDs.
+Before you trade, you’ll have to decide which method is best for you.
 Remember that trading and share dealing or not the same – with trading you can speculate on rising or falling stock prices (go long or short), because you don’t own the underlying asset.

 When you trade Netflix shares, you’ll also be able to take advantage of leverage.
 This means you only need to put down margin – also known as a deposit – to get exposure to the full value of your trade.
 Keep in mind that your profit or loss will be based on the full size of your position, which means it may be magnified when compared to your deposit.
 You can trade Netflix using leverage via a CFD account.

 CFD trading is when you use a contract for difference to speculate on whether an asset’s price will move up or down.
 You exchange the difference in the asset’s price from when you open the position to when you close it.
 With CFDs you can buy (go long) or sell (go short).

 In 1997, Reed Hastings and Marc Randolph founded Netflix as a DVD-by-mail service.
 In the next three years, a lot of business development took place and, in May 2002, the company reached its biggest milestone as it launched an initial public offering (IPO) at $15 a share.
 At this time, the market cap was $309 million.